Chapter 8: 4-H Volunteer Management Organization and Unit Management

 E. Constitution and Bylaws

 All VMOs must have a constitution and bylaws approved by the county director, 4-H staff and State 4-H Director.
-The required constitution and bylaw language for councils can be found in the Constitution-County_Council_Template and Bylaws-County_Council_Template.
-The required constitution and bylaw language for Management Boards can be found in the County_Management_Board_Bylaws_Template and County_Managment_Board_Constitution_Template.
+The required constitution and bylaw language for councils can be found in the Constitution-County Council Template and Bylaws-County Council Template.
+The required constitution and bylaw language for Management Boards can be found in the County Management Board Bylaws Template and County Managment Board Constitution Template.
 VMOs and 4-H YDP staff should annually review the constitution and bylaws to assure they are current with county and state 4-H YDP policies and practices.

 F. Revisions to VMO Bylaws and Constitution